-Mission: The mission of Memorial Private School is to offer a research-based education in a low-stress, high-focus, spiritual, and safe environment.
+Mission: The mission of Memorial Private School is to offer a research-based education in a low-stress, high-focus, spiritual environment.

 Students, teachers, and administrators actively collaborate to achieve an optimum learning environment.
-We provide students with the tools to become active learners, acquire focus, lower their stress level, and become deep thinkers as they acquire real-world skills through our innovative research-based approach.
-Students and graduates report Memorial Private School equips them to lead highly productive lives in an ever-changing and complex world.
+As a pioneer in microschooling, we provide students with the tools to become active learners, lower their stress level, and become deep thinkers.
+They acquire real-world skills and a growth mindset through our innovative research-based approach.
+As a result, graduates report Memorial Private School equipped them to lead highly productive lives in an ever-changing and complex world.

-Vision: Our vision is to create a calm low-stress learning environment, where every student can acquire the knowledge necessary to develop intellectual and spiritual maturity.
+Vision: Our vision is to create a calm low-stress private school, where every student can acquire the knowledge necessary to develop intellectual and spiritual maturity.